msorins/OneForCode.com/README.md

 >
 >Also,
 >I’m very proficient in the back-end part, more specifically, databases.
 I
->really want to build my app but I do not have the entire know how ...
+>really want to build my app but I do not have the entire know-how ...
 >
 > I can
 >use OneForCode, invest a part of my time to help other devs that need my